-A moving average is simply a way to smooth out price fluctuations to help you distinguish between typical market “noise” and actual trend reversals.
+A moving average is simply a way to smooth out price fluctuations to help you distinguish between typical market “noise” and the actual trend direction.

 By “moving average”, we mean that you are taking the average closing price of a currency pair for the last ‘X’ number of periods.On a chart, it would look like this:

 As you can see, the moving average looks like a squiggly line overlayed on top of the price (represented by Japanese candlesticks).